yogeshhk/SahajJeevan/README.md

 # सहज जीवन (The Effortless Life)

 This repository is of a public, open-source, live and collaborative LaTeX formatted book in Marathi.
-The first part is based on Leo Babauta's *The Effortless Life*.
-Its second part is open for contributions.
+It is based on Leo Babauta's *The Effortless Life*.

 - Mission: To spread knowledge of effortless life to a wider audience.
-- Vision: Let many participate, contribute and add own insights as additional chapters
+- Vision: Let many participate, contribute by translating the chapters
 - Values: Giving back, paying it forward!!
 - Goal: "The Effortless Life"!!